vanderbilt-redcap/audio-player-override/README.md

 This module currently only affects the functionality of the audio fields within a survey view.
 It will work with forms having multiple audio fields on screen at once, but the auto play feature will cause them all to play at the same time.

 **Issues with Autoplay** - Unfortunately, the ability to autoplay audio clips on a webpage can be prevented by a user's browser.
-This is the default behavior in Mozilla Firefox, but not in other browsers.
+This is the default behavior in Mozilla Firefox and Safari, but not in other browsers.
 If a user's browser is set up to prevent audio files from autoplaying, there is nothing to be done other than allow the user to initiate the audio playing.
 A browser preventing autoplay will not prevent any of the other functionality from working.

 # Settings
 **"Survey Form with Audio Fields"** -